awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-unlimited-mode-concepts.md

 ## How Unlimited burstable performance instances work<a name="how-burstable-performance-instances-unlimited-works"></a>

-If a burstable performance instance configured as `unlimited` depletes its CPU credit balance, it can spend *surplus* credits to burst beyond the baseline\.
+If a burstable performance instance configured as `unlimited` depletes its CPU credit balance, it can spend *surplus* credits to burst beyond the [baseline](burstable-credits-baseline-concepts.md#baseline_performance)\.
 When its CPU utilization falls below the baseline, it uses the CPU credits that it earns to pay down the surplus credits that it spent earlier\.
 The ability to earn CPU credits to pay down surplus credits enables Amazon EC2 to average the CPU utilization of an instance over a 24\-hour period\.
-If the average CPU usage over a 24\-hour period exceeds the baseline, the instance is billed for the additional usage at a [flat additional rate](https://aws.amazon.com/ec2/pricing/on-demand/#T2/T3_Unlimited_Mode_Pricing) per vCPU\-hour\.
+If the average CPU usage over a 24\-hour period exceeds the baseline, the instance is billed for the additional usage at a flat additional rate per vCPU\-hour\.

 The following graph shows the CPU usage of a `t3.large`\.
 The baseline CPU utilization for a `t3.large` is 30%\.
 If the instance runs at 30% CPU utilization or less on average over a 24\-hour period, there is no additional charge because the cost is already covered by the instance hourly price\.
-However, if the instance runs at 40% CPU utilization on average over a 24\-hour period, as shown in the graph, the instance is billed for the additional 10% CPU usage at a [flat additional rate](https://aws.amazon.com/ec2/pricing/on-demand/#T2/T3_Unlimited_Mode_Pricing) per vCPU\-hour\.
+However, if the instance runs at 40% CPU utilization on average over a 24\-hour period, as shown in the graph, the instance is billed for the additional 10% CPU usage at a flat additional rate per vCPU\-hour\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/t3-cpu-usage.png)

-For more information about the baseline performance per vCPU for each instance type and how many credits each instance type earns, see the [credit table](burstable-credits-baseline-concepts.md#burstable-performance-instances-credit-table)\.
+For more information about the baseline utilization per vCPU for each instance type and how many credits each instance type earns, see the [credit table](burstable-credits-baseline-concepts.md#burstable-performance-instances-credit-table)\.

 ## When to use unlimited mode versus fixed CPU<a name="when-to-use-unlimited-mode"></a>